Consolidated Edison, Inc. research snapshot

 ED AI Trading Strategy Framework

 The ED AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with rate-case outcomes, Treasury yields, dividend coverage, free cash flow, financing plans, customer affordability, and storm or climate resilience spending.
+It connects chart levels with rate-case outcomes, Q2 2026 earnings, Treasury yields, dividend coverage, free cash flow, the ATM equity program, customer affordability, and storm or climate resilience spending.

 Trend-following setup

-Watch for ED to hold above the $108 to $110 area and then break above $116 to $117 with stable bond yields, constructive earnings commentary, and no negative rate-case surprise.
+Watch for ED to reclaim the $109 to $110 area around the 50-day moving average and then break above $112 to $114 with stable bond yields, constructive August 6, 2026 earnings commentary, and no negative rate-case surprise.

-A failed breakout followed by a close below $105 should reduce trend confidence, especially if management signals higher financing needs, weaker affordability politics, or lower allowed returns.
+A failed reclaim followed by a close below $106 should reduce trend confidence, especially if management signals higher ATM issuance, weaker affordability politics, or lower allowed returns.

 Mean-reversion setup

-If ED pulls back toward $104 to $106 while guidance remains intact, compare the lower price with the dividend yield, regulated rate-base growth, and allowed return outlook.
+If ED pulls back toward $102 to $106 while guidance remains intact, compare the lower price with the dividend yield near 3.26%, regulated rate-base growth, and the allowed return outlook.

-Do not treat a pullback as automatically attractive if free cash flow stays deeply negative, equity issuance accelerates, or regulators push more costs onto shareholders.
+Do not treat a pullback as automatically attractive if free cash flow stays negative, ATM equity issuance accelerates, or regulators push more costs onto shareholders.

 Fundamental monitor